Grand Challenge: Cancer Digital Intelligence (CDI): Responsible Artificial Intelligence (AI)

 • What existing resources are being leveraged?

-• Are there any options for automation?
+• Are there any opportunities for automation?

 • How long will it take to be cost/revenue neutral?